-’90 Day Fiancé’ Faked?
+’90 Day Fiance’ Faked?
 Insiders Reveal Scenes Are Scripted And Salaries Are Shockingly Low

 — Le’ Extra ???????? (@HtownBee) November 13, 2017

-Things were going relatively well, until the most recent episode where People Magazine reports that everything turned awkward.
-In a jaw-dropping scene, Chris tells Annie that she should “pay him back” for staying at his house with a Thai massage.
-And, he made this suggestion in front of his wife.
+Things were going relatively well until the most recent episode, where People Magazine reports that everything turned awkward.
+In a jaw-dropping scene, Chris tells Annie that she should “pay him back” for staying at his house with a Thai massage — and he made this suggestion in front of his wife.

-Obviously, in the wake of the Harvey Weinstein scandal, we all know massage is code for something more, not to mention the racist undertones with a white male and Asian woman.
+Obviously, in the wake of the Harvey Weinstein scandal, we all know that the word “massage” is often used as a code for something more, not to mention the racist undertones with a white male and Asian woman.

-But, it turns out, Chris and Nikki didn’t sign a contract and didn’t get paid for their appearance, they were just doing a favor for David.
-So, they can talk and reveal show secrets, and the couple claims that scene was completely scripted.
+However, as it turns out, Chris and Nikki didn’t sign a contract and didn’t get paid for their appearance; they were just doing a favor for David.
+As such, they can talk and reveal show secrets, and the couple claims that scene was completely scripted.

 David better have that spa space rented since he’s pimping Annie out to do nails and massages #90dayfiance pic.twitter.com/3ZjKrSG2OO